sakchhams/tf_nn_sudoku/README.md

 # tf_nn_sudoku
-A FF neural network written in python using tensorflow.
+A Feed Forward neural network written in python using tensorflow, that is designed to solve sudoku puzzles.